Located between Saxon-Bohemian Switzerland and the Dresden city of culture, the extensive 800-year-old medieval castle complex rises above the land.

 Anna Constantia Countess von Cosel

-Who was this vivacious, beautiful and wise woman?
-What is behind the myth Countess Cosel?
+Who was this vivacious, beautiful and smart woman?
+What is behind the myth of Countess Cosel?
 How could this tragic fate happen?